Go Ad-Free

 logoThe People's Perspective on Medicine

-Eating Right for Better Brain Power with Age
+Maintaining Better Brain Power as You Age

 Most older people would like to know how to maintain their brain power as they age.
 There are no pills that will do this, but a new randomized controlled trial suggests that a combination of a healthy diet and moderate-intensity aerobic exercise can make a difference (American Journal of Clinical Nutrition, June 2021).